fomichev/pycryptobox/README.md

 	$ ./cbpasswd

+As in `cbedit` command, backup file will be created (or updated) whenever you change the password.

-- Update HTML page (perform HTML page update without update to database - only for development)
+- Update HTML page (perform HTML page update without update to database - only for development or if you want to change configuration and regenerate the HTML page)

 	$ ./cbhtml